 - How much is your company’s annual revenue?

 STEP 3: Establish the plan.

-- Identify their pain points and stress out what your software can do to help their resolve their issues.
+- Identify their pain points and stress out what your software can do to help them resolve their issues.
 Ask;

 - Do you have any issues or problems with your current software?